Part V

 But the winter doesn’t last forever.
 When you find even one pocket of safety, the protection that once saved you can start to close around you.

-The work of the Dragon is not to rip the armor off—that would leave you raw and terrified.
+The work is not to rip the armor off.
+That would flood the system and prove the armor right.

-The goal is not to be defenseless.
-The goal is protection you can take on and take off with discernment—armor that can soften when safety is present.
+The goal is not to become defenseless.
+The goal is protection you can modulate with discernment: armor that can soften when safety is present and firm when danger is real.

 You are not the armor.